OBGYNDoc

 I believe the ratio is probably similar to the general population.
 Whether we consider them to be ethical, religious or personal beliefs, we all come into this profession with our own beliefs, and one's area of medical expertise doesn't tend to change those.

-Do you think it's ok for NFL refs to play fantasy football?Trained midwives are skilled clinicians who are fully capable of providing care throughout an uncomplicated pregnancy and delivery.
+I've heard that a lot of startups are hiring really well-educated college grads and paying them a lot, reasoning that customer service is often a client's most lasting impression of a brand.
+What do you think, and is it something you see spreading?Trained midwives are skilled clinicians who are fully capable of providing care throughout an uncomplicated pregnancy and delivery.
 I have worked with some outstanding midwives, and I do think they can offer a different approach to pregnancies for patients who desire a more non-interventional approach.
 When choosing a midwife, be sure that he or she is a Certified Nurse Midwife (in some cultures, the term 'midwife' is applied to a lay person who participates in deliveries but who may not have official training and certification).
 I would always be sure that your midwife has an affiliation with a physician who will provide emergency coverage in the event that things do not go as expected.
 For a healthy woman without any major complications during the pregnancy, labor and delivery, a midwife is absolutely capable of providing prenatal care, performing deliveries, and caring for you in your postpartum period.
 If there are concerns for preterm labor, gestational diabetes, hypertension, multiple gestation or other complicating factors, I would recommend consulting with, and perhaps transferring care to, a physician.
 Finally, I would always recommend delivering your baby in a hospital or birthing center affiliated with a hospital.
 I do not support the concept of home births with a midwife.

 During my training, I often worked for 48 hour shifts without sleep between, only to return 12 hours later for another shift.
 This was the traditional way of training residents.
 Nowadays, there a strict rules in place that limit the number of hours one can work at a time.
 In real practice however, we continue to work 24-36 hour shifts simply because we don't have the person-power to take shorter shifts.
 In addition, in our field, there is a need to keep continuity of care- we prefer to follow a patient in labor through delivery, and shorter shifts would mean more frequent turnovers in patient care.
 If I feel I am ever overtired or impaired, I would certainly call on my colleagues for help.